 - Celebrate!
 You’ve gotten rid of clutter in your home.
 Repeat this process daily to see even more results.

 Want to get a copy of this process?
-Sign up below to get a free printable PDF of the whole Declutter 101 process!
+Sign up below to get a free printable PDF checklist of the whole Declutter 101 process!

 Looking for more ideas to help you declutter?
 Check out these resources: